Stape

 10. Open web and server GTM debuggers and test the setup.

 Open the Server container preview mode and check that you see GA4 requests.
-Publish updated inside server and web Google Tag Manager containers.
+Publish updates inside server and web Google Tag Manager containers.

-Server-side Google Ads tracking can work only using server GA4 requests.
-It means that you must set up server-side Google Analytics 4 before proceeding to server-server Google Ads.
+First thing to know is that server-side Google Ads tracking can work only using server GA4 requests.
+It means that you must set up server-side Google Analytics 4 before proceeding to server-side Google Ads.

 1. Ensure that server-side Google Analytics 4 is set up correctly.

 3. Set up Google Ads remarketing tag in server GTM.
-It looks similar to setting up a web remarketing tag.
 All you need to do is add a Conversion ID and choose a trigger that must use GA4 requests.
-You might also decide to send dynamic remarketing event data and Provide custom parameters.
+You might also decide to send dynamic remarketing event data and provide custom parameters.

-Then you have an option to add Product and User Data.
-(It looks very similar to how Facebook conversion API works).
-If you send user and product data from the web to the server, you can enable these checkboxes and select event data as a data source.
+Then you have an option to add Product and User Data (similarly to how Facebook Conversions API works).
+If you send user and product data from the web to the server, you can enable these checkboxes and select event data as the data source.

-Setting up FB CAPI is more complicated since it requires event deduplication (when using the web+server method), sending user parameters, such as email, phone number, first/last name, etc.
+Setting up Facebook Conversions API is more complicated since it requires event deduplication (when using the web+server method), sending user parameters, such as email, phone number, first/last name, etc.

 We hope that by this time, you can agree with us that server-side tracking is a must for your marketing campaign.
 But it’s still relatively new technology, and not all platforms have provided it, e.g., Twitter.
 So we created a list of all vendors that support server GTM and consolidated their requirements, instructions, and documentation.